 This high-quality site is set among the hills beyond the resort of Agay on the French Riviera, in an attractive location with views of the Esterel mountains.
 Owned by the Laroche family, it has pretty landscaping, with flowers and shrubs dotted about.
 Facilities include a large pool complex, organised entertainment, pony rides and more.
-In summer, a shuttle runs from site to beach at Agay.
+In July and August, a shuttle runs from site to beach at Agay.

 Close to beautiful beaches and Provençal towns, there are also many well-known resorts along the Côte d’Azur to explore such as Cannes and Saint-Tropez.
 Nearby Fréjus dates back to the Roman era and has some lovely religious buildings and a Chinese pagoda.
 Keen walkers will enjoy the extensive walking trails in the area with scenic views of the countryside.

 Around and About

 Grasse, Fréjus, Nice, Agay, Cannes, Golf, Water sports, Horse riding, Markets.

 Latest arrival time - low: 10:00 PM

 Latest arrival time - high: 10:00 PM

 Earliest departure time - high: 7:00 AM